I love an old barn. This isn't a newly acquired

 Most barns don't have a lot of windows.
 Apparently only used for storage now, this barn sits precariously close to the road.

 A yellow barn!
 What a nice contrast to the red we usually see.
-This particular barn is on the Preservation Connecticut barn tour.
+This particular barn is on the Preservation Connecticut

 So many parts integral to the working barn.